muratk3n/thirdwave/en/README.md

 ---

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">While blue and green hydrogen are both options when it comes to future clean energy, <a href="https://twitter.com/hashtag/greenhydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#greenhydrogen</a> has been endorsed by a majority of Europe and Asia, accelerating the adoption of green hydrogen strategies.
 Read more in <a href="https://twitter.com/Forbes?ref_src=twsrc%5Etfw">@Forbes</a>. <a href="https://twitter.com/hashtag/renewables?src=hash&amp;ref_src=twsrc%5Etfw">#renewables</a> <a href="https://twitter.com/hashtag/energy?src=hash&amp;ref_src=twsrc%5Etfw">#energy</a><a href="https://t.co/rTqsFOJo6F">https://t.co/rTqsFOJo6F</a></p>&mdash; SunHydrogen (@SunHydrogen) <a href="https://twitter.com/SunHydrogen/status/1364965051665420300?ref_src=twsrc%5Etfw">February 25, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---

-I wonder if u can model earthquakes with a plate swirling on a rod, rotating on a head..
-An active quake region is "the plate", and it's like quakes are weights dropped on that plate, plate wants to be in equilibrium, at level, so 1 hit on one side needs to be balanced with another hit on the other..? 🤔

----